 Understanding how to balance moisture production, insulation, energy input (heat) and ventilation as well as a good technical understanding of the science of air moisture and condensation is the key to eliminating condensation and mould.

 While a surveyor can usually provide definitive advice on moisture production, heating and ventilation they have traditionally passed the responsibility for the design of improved ventilation and domestic air quality to a jobbing electrician who supplies what he thinks is about right.

 Regulation and guidance setting out minimum requirements for domestic ventilation in homes is usually ignored or misunderstood and as a result outcomes for homeowners can be mixed.

 Video: The importance of ventilation to tackle condensation and its consequences in buildings

 A resource for homeowners

 This is where the new PCA RVG will help create a point of reference and resource for homeowners to help them find the advice and expertise they need.
-Its creation will mean that consumers no longer need to rely on luck when taking advice on air management.
+Its creation will mean that consumers no longer need to rely on luck when taking advice on air management and domestic air quality.